An Intro to Ham with QFH

 PCV with some copper installed

 After I got the PVC set up, I then inserted all of the copper elements.
-Since this is a helical antenna, but my copper pipes are still in semi circles, I had to bend them again so that together they would all form a helical shape.
+Since this is a helical antenna, but my copper pipes are still in semicircles, I had to bend them again so they would all form a helical shape.
 Once bent, I dry-fitted everything onto the antenna to make sure they fit.
 Technically, if I really wanted to, I could hook up the coax cable and have a (kinda) fully functional antenna.

 Dry fit of all the parts